 Blogscan cannabis dehyrdate you?

-Answered: Can Cannabis Dehydrate You?
-Here’s What Science Says.
+Answered: Does Cannabis Dehydrate You?
+Here’s What the Science Says.

 In cannabis culture, we’ve all heard about or experienced the popular concept of “cotton mouth” –– a feeling of intense thirst and dry mouth immediately following a blunt, joint, or edible.